West Point Cadets' Sword: Design

 The sword is based on that used by the US Army when USMA was founded (16 March 1802).
 The first swords used were legacies from the Army following the formation of the Academy in 1802 and are believed to have been similar to the 1767 French Grenadier Sergeant's sword used in the Revolutionary Army.
 The first swords procured for the Academy were delivered in 1838.

 Custody and control

 Swords used at USMA have copyrights and trademarks.
 They are controlled by the Directorate of Logistics, Cadet Services Division, Supply Branch and Service and Issue Center which now manages the maintenance of the swords, and their issue to qualified cadet officers.

-The Cadet Store manages the sale of swords to cadets, alumni members and other authorized Cadet Store patrons.
+The Academy Store manages the sale of swords to cadets, alumni members and other authorized Academy Store patrons.

 Damaged and defective examples may be repaired or broken down and the components re-used.

 Swords were ordered from the Springfield Armoury until 1920, after which they were subject to competitive procurement.